7 Keys to Victory in Washington Redskins' Week 2 Matchup

 The Redskins simply need to put their best cornerback on the Rams' best receiver.

-Double Robert Woods
+Double-Team Robert Woods

-The advantage of trusting Norman to shut down an opponent's best receiver by himself, what he's paid handsomely to do after all, means the Redskins can double some of the Rams' other notable targets.
+The advantage of trusting Norman to shut down an opponent's best receiver by himself means the Redskins can double-team some of the Rams' other notable targets.

 One receiver who should see a crowd in Week 2 is Robert Woods.
-Like Watkins, Woods is a former Buffalo Bills starter who thrived on his Rams debut last week, reeling in three catches for 53 yards, including a 27-yard gain.
+Like Watkins, Woods is a former Buffalo Bills starter who thrived in his Rams debut last week, reeling in three catches for 53 yards, including a 27-yard gain.

-While Watkins wins with speed, Woods is all about quality route-running.
-He is the personification of precision out if his breaks, a big-bodied pass-catcher, who quickly wins to the inside and has the length the snag a contested ball in traffic.
+While Watkins wins with speed, Woods is all about quality route running.
+He is the personification of precision out of his breaks and is a big-bodied pass-catcher who quickly gets to the inside and has the length the snag a contested ball.

-The Redskins should give Bashaud Breeland help against 6'0", 193-pound Woods.
-Using a safety over the top or a linebacker underneath, while Norman handles Watkins, can take away quarterback Jared Goff's two best weapons in the passing game.
+The Redskins should give Bashaud Breeland help against the 6'0", 193-pound Woods.
+Using a safety over the top or a linebacker underneath, while Norman handles Watkins, can take away quarterback Jared Goff's two best weapons.

 Having a star corner shut down one receiver while doubling another is a ploy often used by New England Patriots head coach Bill Belichick.
-As Mark Bullock of the Washington Post noted, Belichick usually flips the script by having his best cover man shadow a team's No. 2 receiver, while versatile corner-safety Devin McCourty helps double the primary target.
+As Mark Bullock of the Washington Post noted, Belichick usually flips the script by having his best cover man shadow a team's No. 2 receiver, while versatile corner/safety Devin McCourty helps double the primary target.

 Since the Redskins don't have a safety with McCourty's coverage skills, Manusky should keep it simple by doubling Woods and leaving Norman on Watkins.

 It may leave Washington's defense vulnerable to the big-play threat of Cooper Kupp, who caught four passes for 76 yards and a touchdown against the Colts.
-Fortunately though, the Redskins can trust Kendall Fuller to stay with Kupp, after the second-year slot corner impressed against the Eagles.
+Fortunately, though, the Redskins can trust Kendall Fuller to stay with Kupp after the second-year slot corner impressed against the Eagles.

-Double Team Robert Quinn
+Double-Team Robert Quinn

 No matter what the Redskins do defensively, they won't win unless their offense gets back on track.
 It won't happen unless Cousins gets more time in the pocket, a luxury he won't be afforded if Washington fails to keep Quinn under wraps.